-The simulator has just received a frame for our MAC address or a broadcast address (the simulator doesn't disturb us with foreign MAC addresses when the EMAC in the LM3SXXXX has not be set up for promiscuous operation) and here we are in the interrupt routine.
-Now don't forget that this is the real code which will operate on your target and if this doesn't work properly here it will also not work properly on your target.
+The simulator has just received a frame for our MAC address or a broadcast address (the simulator doesn't disturb us with foreign MAC addresses when the EMAC in the LPC23XX has not be set up for promiscuous operation) and here we are in the interrupt routine.
+Now don't forget that this is the real code which will operate on your target and if this doesn't work properly it will also not work properly on your target.

 We see that such routines are necessarily quite hardware specific.
-Here we see first accesses to the internal registers, MACIM and MACRIS_IACK.
-Search for these registers in the LM3SXXXX data sheet if you want to read exactly how it works; here is a very quick overview where we will also look at the registers in the simulated LM3SXXXX.
+Here we see accesses to the internal register, EMAC_IntStatus.
+Search for this registers in the LPC23XX data sheet if you want to read exactly how it works; here is a very quick overview where we will also look at the registers in the simulated LPC23XX.

-MACRIS_IACK is the raw interrupt status register in the EMAC.
-We can search for it in our project by using "search in files", ensuring that the search path starts at the highest level in the μTasker project, and using the search files of type .c and .h.
+$EMAC_IntStatus$ is the interrupt status register in the EMAC.
+We can search for it in our project by using "search in files", ensuring that the search path starts at the highest level in the μ Tasker project, and using the search files of type .c and .h.

-It will be found in the code at several locations but also in the file LM3SXXXX.h, where it is defined as:
+It will be found in the code at several locations but also in the file LPC23XX.h, where it is defined as:

-On the target the register is located at long word address 0x400480000 and when simulating it can be found in a structure called LM3Sxxxx.
+On the target the register is located at long word address 0xffe00000 and when simulating it can be found in a structure called ucLPC23XX.

-Double click on the word LM3Sxxxx so that it becomes highlighted and then drag it into the watch window (Shift F9 opens a quick watch window).
+Double click on the word ucLPC23XX so that it becomes highlighted and then drag it into the watch window (Shift F9 opens a quick watch window).
 Expand the structure by clicking on the cross to the left of the name and you will see the various internal peripherals divided into sub-blocks.
-MACRIS_IACK is in the sub-block ETHERNET so we also expand this substructure by clicking on the cross left of its name.
+EMAC_IntStatus is in the sub-block ucEMAC so we also expand this substructure by clicking on the cross left of its name.

 In the sub-block you will see all of the EMAC registers listed in the order in which they occur in memory as well as showing their present values.
-Step the code (F10) and you will see that the interrupt cause is recognised as a reception frame; the length of the received frame is extracted from the EMAC Rx FIFO before its content is also retrieved from the RX FIFO.
-Once the frame content has been extracted locally an internal message is sent, defined by static const unsigned char EMAC_RX_int_message[HEADER_LENGTH] = { 0, 0, TASK_ETHERNET, INTERRUPT_EVENT, EMAC_RX_INTERRUPT }; // define fixed interrupt event
+Step the code (F10) and you will see that an internal message is sent, defined by

+'''

+static const unsigned char EMAC_RX_int_message[ HEADER_LENGTH ] = { 0, 0 ,

+TASK_ETHERNET, INTERRUPT_EVENT, EMAC_RX_INTERRUPT }; // define fixed interrupt

+event

+'''